daill/h4ps33/README.md

 Beware if you use these mods you lose any warranty and I do not give any warranty as well.
 So use at own risk.

+## How to

+Just download the file from https://github.com/daill/h4ps33/tree/master/hacks/v2 and put it onto a sdcard.
+If you want to revert all changes just download the concerned files from the backup folder, transfer them to the sdcard and restart your camera.

 ## How to dev

 I managed to have some custom code running on the chip - which is fairly not that hard, the hard part (using the cam driver etc. pp.) was not successful yet.
 I used this DockerFile https://github.com/bolshevik/goke-GK7102-customizer/tree/master/tools/compile and the SDK from https://github.com/ant-thomas/zsgx1hacks